BETA READER SERVICE

 Whenever you share your book with others, there is always a risk of piracy, and no one can eliminate that entirely.
 However, we have taken a range of precautions to substantially reduce the risk.
-Your book files will be uploaded to a secure content restriction system that only allows authorised people, namely your beta readers and our team, to access and download them.
-Even then, there are limitations on how many times the files can be downloaded and how much time your beta readers have to download them.
+Your book files will be uploaded to secure servers that only allow authorised people, including your beta readers, our team, and the company that manages the servers, to access them.

-We also require our beta readers to provide us with a range of information to help us ensure they are acting in good faith, including their biography and interests, why they want to join your project, their contact information, and their physical address.
-Whether you’re selecting your beta readers yourself or we’re doing it for you, we will review this information and make sure it stands up to scrutiny before the selections are made.
-We require all our beta readers to agree to our terms and conditions, which legally obligate them to keep your files confidential.
+Moreover, we require our beta readers to provide us with a range of information to help us ensure they are acting in good faith, including their biography and interests, why they want to join your project, their contact information, and their physical address.
+We also require all our beta readers to agree to our terms and conditions, which legally obligate them to keep your files confidential.

 How do I pay?

 You can pay by credit or debit card.